t3r6/pkdocs/docs/guides/trickjumping/pk-tj-howto.md

 # How to play trick jump maps online

 !!!
 Note
-    This guide describes the steps for the original Painkiller and the official PK++ mods.
+    This guide describes the steps for the original Painkiller and PK++ mods.

-No trick jump mods for Painkiller Black Edition multiplayer were released as of now so you have to play using the default game modes.
-That's how the old custom Painkiller trick jump maps were designed.
-There was an attempt to add a Race gamemode to PK++ 1.2.5 but it was never finished.
+Originally Painkiller trick jump maps were designed to be played in the FFA Warmup.

+There was an attempt to add a Race gamemode to PK++ 1.2.5 by Thresher.
+Now this Race mode is ported to PK Extra Plus and it's still in the alpha stage.

-Now we have an alternative - `DM_RACE` maps.
+There is also an alternative - `DM_RACE` maps.

 ## Maps